Asymptotics of KdV shock waves via the Riemann-Hilbert approach: Introduction

-coincides with the set of points where the associated matrix model problem has no nonsingular solution.
-This means that for each $\xi\in \mathcal I_\varepsilon$ the determinant of any matrix model solution (it does not depend on $k$) vanishes as $(x,t)$ tends to $\mathcal O(\xi)$.
-However, using the usual techniques, a rigorous asymptotic analysis can be performed away from $\cup_{\xi\in I_\varepsilon}\mathcal O(\xi)$.
-To this end introduce \beq \mathcal D_\varepsilon=\{ (x,t):\: \xi\in \mathcal I_\varepsilon,\ \text{and}\ \ \la(x,t,\xi)<-\frac{1}{t^{\gamma}}\}, \eeq where $\frac 1 2>\gamma=\gamma(\varepsilon)>0$ is an arbitrary positive number.
-Then taking into account the decay rate with respect to $t$ of the determinant of the model matrix solution in the domain $\mathcal D_\epsilon$, we will prove (Theorem \ref{mainresult}) that uniformly with respect to $\xi \in I_\epsilon$ the asymptotics \beq q(x,t)=q^{mod}(x,t,\xi) + O(t^{-1+\gamma}) \eeq is valid, where $q(x,t)$ is the solution of \eqref{kdv}--\eqref{ini}.
-Formula \eqref{as} is obtained in the framework of a standard approach which consists of constructing the proper matrix model solution and the associated matrix solution of the parametrix problems in vicinities of $\pm \I a(\xi)$.
-However, when performing this analysis for the KdV steplike case it is essential to take into account some specific features of the vector R-H problems.
-Note that unlike the matrix R-H problem, the proof of uniqueness for a vector R-H problem is typically more sophisticated and depends on particular properties of the jump matrix and of the contour, as far as on a class of admissible singularities for the solution.
+Formula \eqref{as} is obtained in the framework of a standard NSD approach applied to a vector RHP.
+It includes some transformations (conjugations and deformations) which lead to an equivalent RHP with the jump matrix asymptotically close, as $t\to \infty$, to an exactly solvable model RHP except in small vicinities of two extreme points $\pm \I a(\xi)$.
+The approach also involves the construction of a proper matrix model solution and an associated matrix solution of the local parametrix problems.
+However, when performing this analysis in the KdV steplike case, it is essential to take into account some specific features of the vector RHP.
+Note that unlike the matrix RHP, the proof of uniqueness for a vector RHP is typically more sophisticated and depends on particular properties of the jump matrix and of the contour, as well as on the class of admissible singularities for the solution.
 That is why it seems important for us to perform NSD deformations and conjugations in a way that does not affect this uniqueness.
-To this end, in each transformation we follow some additional symmetry restrictions on the contour, on the jump matrix and on the solution itself, including the model problem solution.
-The initial R-H problem solution is unique (see Theorem \ref{thm:vecrhp}) and possesses all these symmetries.
-This requirement allows us to provide symmetries for the "error vector".
-In turns, it allows us to apply a new formula (see formula \eqref{main1} below) for computing the main term of asymptotics which simplifies essentially the final asymptotical analysis.
+To this end, in each transformation we impose additional symmetry assumptions on the contour, on the jump matrix and on the solution itself, including the model problem solution (see Hypothesis~\ref{remsym}).